-Introduction: Large-Scale Star Wars AT-AT Walker Build
+Introduction: Make a Large-Scale Star Wars AT-AT Walker

 A few weeks ago, I found myself in need of a large prop for a four-week event at the church where I work.
 Since Star Wars was part of the fun, I began to imagine what kind of colossal Star Wars reference we could place in our building.
 While there were many worthy options, I couldn't get past the idea of having a 17' AT-AT in our lobby.

 For this particular build, I knew that we would want to avoid having to place any anchors in the wall, and I knew that floor space would be limited, so I had the idea of half of an AT-AT (just an AT?) protruding from the wall.

 I also knew that I would want to put most of the weight in the feet and lower legs and keep things as light as possible in the upper parts of the statue to keep things from tipping over.

 With just the faintest idea of how things might progress from there, I decided to scour the internet for reference images.
 Fortunately for me, I quickly stumbled upon Seamster's amazing wooden AT-AT Instructable.
 While Sam built his 20" tall, I figured the plans could be scaled to suit our needs of making it about ten times as large.
 In retrospect, I'm happy to say that this worked well and was a huge help in roughing out the main pieces.

 Before I proceed any further, I have to say that this was a shared labor of love.
 Several people contributed in significant ways by helping on multiple days of the build, and we also had teams of volunteers who were a huge help and encouragement along the way as well.
 This was a team effort, and I'm incredibly grateful for all who helped bring this crazy project together.

 Here's a quick overview of the materials we used: